From Observations to States: Latent Time Series Forecasting: Introduction

 \section{Introduction}

-Time Series Forecasting~(TSF) is a fundamental problem~\cite{yue2022ts2vec, eldele2024tslanet, lim2021time} with broad impact in real-world applications such as traffic flow scheduling~\cite{yin2021deep, bai2020adaptive, zhang2024survey}, weather prediction~\cite{liu2023itransformer, zheng2015forecasting}, and financial market analysis~\cite{hu2025fintsb, yang2025grad, cheng2025neighbor, li2025r}.
-In recent years, deep learning has driven remarkable progress in TSF, with representative models spanning a range of backbone architectures, including RNNs~\cite{lin2025segrnn, zhu2024lsr}, CNNs~\cite{luo2024moderntcn, wu2022timesnet, wang2023micn}, MLPs~\cite{zeng2023transformers, huangtimebase, murad2025wpmixer}, and Transformers~\cite{wu2021autoformer, liu2024timebridge, zhou2021informer}.
+Time Series Forecasting~(TSF) is a fundamental problem~\cite{yue2022ts2vec, eldele2024tslanet, lim2021time} with broad impact in real-world applications such as traffic flow scheduling~\cite{yin2021deep, bai2020adaptive, zhang2024survey}, weather prediction~\cite{liu2023itransformer, zheng2015forecasting}, and financial market analysis~\cite{hu2025fintsb,hu2025finmamba, yang2025grad, cheng2025neighbor, li2025r}.
+In recent years, deep learning has driven remarkable progress in TSF, with representative models spanning a range of backbone architectures, including RNNs~\cite{lin2025segrnn, zhu2024lsr}, CNNs~\cite{luo2024moderntcn, wu2022timesnet, wang2023micn}, MLPs~\cite{zeng2023transformers, huangtimebase,hu2025adaptive}, and Transformers~\cite{liu2024timebridge, qiu2025duet,qiu2026dag,ma2025mofo,ma2026phat}.
 Despite their architectural diversity, most TSF methods share a common implicit assumption~\cite{kong2025deep, wang2025accuracy, wang2024fredf}: optimizing observation-space forecasting objectives is sufficient for learning the underlying temporal order and dynamical evolution of system states.

 However, through a systematic analysis at the representation level, we uncover a paradoxical phenomenon: a TSF model can achieve low forecasting error in the observation space while its internal latent representations lack stable temporal structure.
-That is, accurate predictions do not necessarily imply that the model has learned coherent temporal evolution, which undermines interpretability and may degrade forecasting robustness.
-We refer to this phenomenon as \textbf{Latent Chaos} , where temporally adjacent embeddings fail to preserve locality, leading to discontinuous latent trajectories and unstable neighborhoods.
+That is, accurate predictions do not necessarily imply that the model has learned coherent temporal evolution, which raises concerns about generalization under noise, as verified in~\cref{sec:Robustness}.
+We refer to this phenomenon as \textbf{Latent Chaos}, where temporally adjacent embeddings fail to preserve locality, leading to discontinuous latent trajectories and unstable neighborhoods~(defined in App.~\ref{app:Definitions}).

 To investigate this phenomenon, we conduct a multi-view analysis on the Electricity dataset~\cite{wu2021autoformer} using iTransformer~\cite{liu2023itransformer} as a representative backbone, as shown in \cref{fig:Intro_Pic}~(a-b). \ding{182} t-SNE~\cite{maaten2008visualizing} visualizations reveal that the original observations exhibit clear temporal locality, where adjacent time steps tend to cluster together.
 In contrast, latent embeddings learned by the standard iTransformer scatter irregularly across time steps and fail to form continuous trajectories. \ding{183} Quantitatively, the averaged Euclidean distance between adjacent time steps in the latent space is substantially larger than that of the original observations~(94.03 \textit{vs.} 12.94), indicating severe degradation of temporal locality. \ding{184} Frequency-domain analysis further shows that latent representations distort the spectral structure of the original data, with weakened dominant periodic components.
 Together, these observations demonstrate that modern TSF models may fail to encode interpretable temporal structure, despite strong forecasting accuracy, as reflected by the low MAE values reported in~\cref{fig:Intro_Pic}~(b).